emersion/emersion.fr/content/blog/2019-05-30-intro-to-damage-tracking.md

   will remain.
 In general the idea is: damage, do the thing, damage again.

-Note that since we're writing a compositor, our damage is per-output, so whenever we accumulate damage from a surface we need offset it by the surface's coordinates.
+Note that since we're writing a compositor, our damage is per-output, so whenever we accumulate damage from a surface we need to offset it by the surface's coordinates.
 Additionally, on Wayland the surfaces are organized in a tree, so one needs to walk up the tree to compute the surface's position relative to an output.